modmonhq/modmon-docs/docs/intro.md

 The first question is: what is Modmon?
 Yet another tool / technology we have to learn?
 The answer is - yes and no!
 The goal of the modmon project is to provide small/medium teams with a simplified deployment system that can be deployed anywhere - even Raspberry Pis - with a Gitops-focused approach.
 Not every project has the resources for a full-time devops person/team - Modmon can fill in a few gaps to simplify devops operations for most apps.

-It's inspired by [Lando](https://lando.dev), which simplifies *local* PHP development and Docker.
-Modmon aims to simplify and unify *production* development of any app, running in containers or as a binary on servers.
+It's inspired by [Lando](https://lando.dev), which simplifies *local* PHP development and Docker, and [Coolify](https://coolify.io).
+Modmon aims to simplify and unify *production* and *local* deployment of any app, running in containers or as a binary.
 It is heavily customizable depending on your needs and workflows (and hopes to become even more customizable over time).

 Modmon consists of a few components - we will overview those here.